slchavesr/slchavesr.github.io/teaching/index.md

 </ul>

-<h2  class="toggle-btn" onclick="toggleContent('TeachExp')" ><span class="toggle-indicator"></span>   Former Teaching Experience  </h2>
+<h2  class="toggle-btn" onclick="toggleContent('TeachExp')" ><span class="toggle-indicator"></span>   Relevant Teaching Experience  </h2>

 <ul class="hidden-content" id="TeachExp">

+<li> In the Summer 2024 I earned a Student Course Development Project at UR to develop material for Linear Algebra and Differential Equation courses </li>
-<li> During Fall 2023, I participated as an AP Calculus Visiting Fellow at the US College Board </li>
+<li> During Fall 2023 and Spring 2024, I served as an AP Calculus Visiting Fellow at the US College Board </li>
 <li> I was a Teaching Fellow supporting the implementation of WebWork at Western, and authoring problems for Logic, Set Theory and Combinatorics. </li>
-<li> I was a supporting instructor for Methods of Calculus at Western University on Winter 2021 creating lecture videos for online teaching during the COVID-19 pandemic. </li>
+<li> I was a supporting instructor for Methods of Calculus at Western University in Winter 2021 creating lecture videos for online teaching during the COVID-19 pandemic. </li>
 <li> During 2015-2020 I was a Teaching Assistant at Western University </li>
 <li> I was an adjunct lecturer at several universities in Bogota (Colombia) during 2013-2015 </li>